nt0k/CS150/ProjectC/README.md

 **Citations**
-Data source citations (and if using static source, names of source files)

-Specific strategies from SwD you will employ to make your visualization effective

-At least three (3) example scenarios or stories that could be derived by exploring the data with your dashboard

-U.S. Census Bureau, Median Household Income in Idaho [MEHOINUSIDA646N], retrieved from FRED, Federal Reserve Bank of St.
+Data source citations (and if using static source, names of source files) U.S. Census Bureau, Median Household Income in Idaho [MEHOINUSIDA646N], retrieved from FRED, Federal Reserve Bank of St.
 Louis; https://fred.stlouisfed.org/series/MEHOINUSIDA646N, March 18, 2025.